halimtullah/Delani-studio-1/README.md

 ## Author
 khadija hassan
 ## Setup/Installation Requirements
-* git clone
+* git clone https://khadija-bit.github.io/Delani-studio/ to stream live .
 ## known bugs
 they no bugs.
 ## Support and contact details
-contact me sumeyahassan34@gmail.com for any feedback.
+For any feedback contact me sumeyahassan34@gmail.com .

 ## Technologies Used.